TolgaSdc/Python-User-Login-System/README.md

 # Python-User-Login-System
 Basic user login system with .json on Python.
-This is my first github project.
+This is my first mini github project.

 # Python User Login System